-- 57,437,079 shares of Class A common stock reserved for issuance upon exchange of common or preferred units of Artisan Partners Holdings and conversion of shares of our convertible preferred stock (assuming a one-for-one conversion rate); and - 15,000,000 shares of Class A common stock reserved for issuance under the 2013 Omnibus Incentive Compensation Plan and 2013 Non-Employee Director Plan that we plan to adopt in connection with this offering (including 17,855 shares of Class A common stock underlying the equity awards with respect to shares of our Class A common stock that we expect to grant to our non-employee directors in connection with this offering).
+- 57,279,226 shares of Class A common stock reserved for issuance upon exchange of common or preferred units of Artisan Partners Holdings and conversion of shares of our convertible preferred stock (assuming a one-for-one conversion rate); and - 15,000,000 shares of Class A common stock reserved for issuance under the 2013 Omnibus Incentive Compensation Plan and 2013 Non-Employee Director Plan that we have adopted in connection with this offering (including 16,670 shares of Class A common stock underlying the equity awards with respect to shares of our Class A common stock that we will grant to our non-employee directors in connection with this offering).

-Unless otherwise indicated, all information in this prospectus assumes:
+Unless otherwise indicated, all information in this prospectus:

-- no exercise of the underwriters' option to purchase additional shares; and - that the shares of Class A common stock to be sold in this offering are sold at \$28.00 per share, which is the midpoint of the range set forth on the cover of this prospectus.
+- assumes no exercise of the underwriters' option to purchase additional shares; and - reflects that the shares of Class A common stock to be sold in this offering are sold at the initial public offering price of \$30.00 per share.